 The courts and insurance companies will compare the fault of the accident victim to the combined fault of others involved.
 As long as the accident victim is still 50 percent or less at fault for the accident, they can still claim compensation.

 In any personal injury claim, the defendant, or the person alleged to be at fault for the accident, will likely raise the concept of comparative fault as a defense.
 This will shift some of the blame for the accident onto the victim, and reduce the amount of compensation they are required to pay.

 However, even though it’s the defense that will raise this argument, the burden of proof rests with the plaintiff, or the person filing the claim.
 This means that if you’re injured and the negligent party says you’re partly to blame, you will have to prove that it was their negligence, and not yours, that caused the accident.
 This is just one reason why anyone filing a personal injury claim should not do it alone.

 Call a Lancaster Personal Injury Attorney Today

 Proving someone was negligent, and refuting arguments that you were partly to blame for the accident, is difficult in any personal injury case.
 Those hurt in an accident caused by someone else’s negligence needs to speak to a personal injury attorney in Lancaster who can help.

-If you’ve been injured in an accident, call the Elrod Pope Law Firm at (803) 599-3080 or fill out our online form for your free consultation.
+If you’ve been injured in an accident, call the Elrod Pope Accident & Injury Attorneys at (803) 599-3080 or fill out our online form for your free consultation.
 We know how to hold liable parties accountable for paying compensation, and how to protect against claims that you were partly at fault for the accident.
 Give your case the best chance of success and get in touch with us today.